The following information is intended as a guide to copyright and does not constitute legal advice.

 For more information about copyright contact the Legal Services Office of the University.

 If you're using images (photos, figures, graphs, etc.) in your presentations, reports or posters it's important to make sure you have permission to use them and that you credit the creators properly.
-When you've found an image online it can be difficult to know what you're allowed to do with it.
-Here's a step-by-step guide to using images from the internet:

 The easiest way to make sure you can use images is to create your own.
 You can also search for images that are licensed to be reused in the first place.
 However, you should always check the source of the image for how to attribute it.